 - Usability testing: pre-planned tasks performed by participants on a product prototype

-- User observations: observing and analysing how the user interacts with a digital product
+- User research and observations: observing and analysing how the user interacts with a digital product

 - Diary studies: self-reporting of participant’s opinions, activities or behaviour